Rose sacked by Borussia Dortmund after one trophyless season at the helm | Goal.com

 He was, however, to suffer 16 losses, alongside four draws, and ends his relatively short tenure with a win ratio of 57.45 per cent.

-That is not enough to have kept him a job and Dortmund will be under new management by the time the 2022-23 campaign gets underway – with the club also preparing to do without prolific frontman Haaland, who is heading to the Premier League at Manchester City.
+That is not enough to have kept him in a job and Dortmund will be under new management by the time the 2022-23 campaign gets under way – with the club also preparing to do without prolific frontman Haaland, who is heading to the Premier League at Manchester City.